handeyeco/tech-blog/content/blog/browser-as-a-medium/index.md

 As a general rule, everyone should make art.
 It's fun, therapeutic, and a great opportunity to join larger communities with similar interests.
 Everyone has the capacity for arts and crafts, and I'd argue that it's a natural urge intrinsic to all people.
 By why digital art specifically?

-* **It's expressive.** We have the ability to create mixed media, immersive experiences and surprising, generative pieces
+* **It's expressive.** We have the ability to create mixed media, immersive experiences and surprising, generative pieces.

 * **It's open / distributed.** Open web standards means people around the world can easily access and interact with your art.
 The web also makes international collaboration a breeze.